Mansour Faye

 Mansour Faye (born 16 May 1965) is a Senegalese politician.
 During the local elections in June 2014, he was elected mayor of Saint-Louis.
 In 2014, he was appointed as Minister of Hydraulics and Sanitation in the Dionne Cabinet.
 In 2015, he became a vice-chair of the Global High-Level Panel on Water and Peace.
 He was re-elected mayor in the 2022 local elections.

-He is also Minister of Infrastructure, Land Transport and Opening Up in the Fourth Sall government.
+He was also Minister of Infrastructure, Land Transport and Opening Up in the Fourth Sall government.